ceph/ceph/doc/radosgw/swift/containerops.rst

 To delete a container, make a ``DELETE`` request with the API version, account, and the name of the container.
 The container must be empty.
 If you'd like to check if the container is empty, execute a ``HEAD`` request against the container.
-Once you've successfully removed the container, you'll be able to reuse the container name.
+Once you have successfully removed the container, you will be able to reuse the container name.

 Syntax
 ~~~~~~